Mkhardamkhar Association – A Community-Driven NbS approach to Climate Change Mitigation

 The association was founded in 2013 with the mission to increase civic engagement and develop young people as engaged citizens.
 This mission is especially urgent in Chiatura where unsystematic mining, particularly of manganese, led to severe environmental degrading, including soil depletion and increased CO2 emissions.
 Mkhardamkhar, recognizing these challenges focused on projects that would restore degraded soils while mitigating the effects of climate change.

-The association’s efforts culminated in a petition, prepared in with Climate Action Group.
+The association’s efforts culminated in a petition, prepared in collaboration with Imereti Climate Action Group.
 The petition was signed by members of the community and called for municipal funding in order to combat soil degradation caused by mining.
-The local government responded positively by allocating 30,000 GEL specifically for soil restoration in the budget of 2024.
+The local responded positively by allocating 30,000 GEL specifically for soil restoration in the budget of 2024.

 These initiatives have had a positive impact on the lives of many people.
 The Mkhardamkhar Association planted hundreds of saplings including acacias and paulownias on designated plots.
 This afforestation enhances local biodiversity and also plays a vital role in carbon sequestration.